Vince Offer: Lawsuits

 The Underground Comedy Movie was the subject of a lawsuit filed on September 23, 1998, by Offer against 20th Century Fox and Bobby and Peter Farrelly, the co-directors of There's Something About Mary.
-Offer claimed that 14 scenes from Mary were lifted for his film.
+Offer claimed that 14 scenes from Mary were lifted from his film.
+The Farrellys denied this claim, stating "We've never heard of him, we've never heard of his movie, and it's all a bunch of baloney."
 The case was dismissed in 2000, with the judge ordering Offer to pay over $66,000 in attorneys' fees.

-In 2004, Offer sent out a press release through prnewsonline.com announcing his intention to sue the Church of Scientology.
-In 1997, while production on The Underground Comedy Movie was in progress, the Church of Scientology had allegedly begun a large-scale smear campaign against Offer and his film (Offer was a Scientologist at the time).
-The director claimed the Scientologists' "Celebrity Center" in Hollywood threatened his Scientology friends in the movie business if they did not write malicious reports against Offer.
+In October 2000, Offer sued Anna Nicole Smith for $4 million, claiming that Smith had agreed to be in his movie, but backed out in 1996 over fears that appearing in the movie would be detrimental to her career.
+Offer claimed that as a result of her backing out of the film, the crew lost $100,000.

 In 2011, he was sued by his former personal assistant Jennifer Kosinski, who alleged that he stalked and emotionally abused her, forced her to be with him at all times, groped her, and offered her $20,000 for her to vacation with her family in exchange for her eggs.

 Arrest

 On February 7, 2009, Offer and a 26-year-old prostitute were both arrested in Miami Beach, Florida, after a physical altercation.
-The police report stated that the woman had bitten onto Offer's tongue and refused to let go, at which point Offer began beating her and left her with lacerations and fractures.
+The police report stated that the woman had bitten onto Offer's tongue and refused to let go, at which point Offer punched her in the face and left her with lacerations and fractures.
 Police later released photos of the bloodied Offer, hotel room, and the battered woman.
 Prosecutors later declined to file formal charges against either person.
 When Offer later spoke of the arrest, he stated, "It probably saved my life."

 Personal life

 Vince Offer married Melody Claire Mandate on April 18, 2014.
 He has one daughter with her.
 Mandate filed for divorce on October 18, 2018.
+Offer divides his time between Los Angeles and Miami.